tukl-msd/DRAMSys/configs/README.md

 ## Trace Files

 A **trace file** is a prerecorded file containing memory transactions.
-Each memory transaction has a time stamp that tells the simulator when it shall happen, a transaction type (*read* or *write*) and a hexadecimal memory address.
-The optional length parameter (in bytes) allows sending transactions with a custom length that does not match the length of a single DRAM burst access.
+Each line describes one memory transaction of the structure `cycle: [(length)] command hex-address [hex-data]`, where `cycle` is a time stamp that tells the simulator when it shall happen, `command` beeing the transaction type (*read* or *write*) and `hex-address` as hexadecimal memory address.
+The optional `(length)` parameter (in bytes) allows sending transactions with a custom length that does not match the length of a single DRAM burst access.
 In this case a length converter has to be added.
-Write transactions also have to specify a data field when storage is enabled in DRAMSys.
+Write transactions also have to specify a data field when storage is enabled in DRAMSys (see *StoreMode* in [Simulator Configuration](#simulator-configuration)).
+The value of `hex-data` is interpreted as hex-value and internally processed using the little-endian (LE) format, resulting in a reversed byte order (LSB at the lowest address) in the memory.

 There are two different kinds of trace files.
 They differ in their timing behavior and are distinguished by their file extension.